learn-co-curriculum/sql-database-basics/README.md

 # Database Basics

+## Overview

+We'll cover how to create and delete database tables in SQLite as well as how to add columns to an existing table.

 ## Objectives

-1. Describe how relational databases store data in tables composed of columns and rows.
+1. Describe how relational databases store data in tables composed of columns and rows
-2. Use lower case and snake_case conventions for column names.
+2. Use lower case and snake_case conventions for column names
-3. Use the `CREATE TABLE` command to create a new table and include the `id INTEGER PRIMARY KEY`.
+3. Use the `CREATE TABLE` command to create a new table with columns, including the `id` column
-4. Identify the different types of data you can store in a database.
-5. Use the `.help` command to get a complete list of SQL commands.
+4. Use the `.help` command to get a complete list of SQL commands
-6. User the `.tables` command to list all the tables in a database.
+5. User the `.tables` command to list all the tables in a database
-7. Use the `.schema` command to look at the structure of a database.
+6. Use the `.schema` command to look at the structure of a database
-8. Use the `ALTER TABLE` command to add columns to a table.
+7. Use the `ALTER TABLE` command to add columns to a table
-9. Use the `DROP TABLE` command to delete a table.
+8. Use the `DROP TABLE` command to delete a table

 ## Database Structure